-Student dress code requirements are listed in the Student Handbook.
+Student dress code requirements are listed in the School of Nursing Student Handbook.

 Academic Standards

 Good Academic Standing

 Good academic standing for M.S.N. and post-master's certificate students is defined as both a semester GPA of 3.0 or higher, a cumulative GPA of 3.0 or higher, and no grade below B- in any course.